Thinking about refinancing your reverse mortgage? HUD’s rules and FHA lending limits continue to evolve, and 2025 brings some significant updates.

 2025’s Higher HECM Refinance Limits

-If your home has appreciated since your original loan, refinancing can sometimes provide more proceeds.
-Borrowers who closed when HUD limits were lower—especially before 2008 when limits were county-based—may benefit the most.
+If your home has appreciated since you originally took out the loan, refinancing can sometimes provide more proceeds.
+Borrowers who closed when HUD limits were lower, especially before 2008, when limits were based on county, may benefit the most.
 Today’s national limit of $1,209,750 offers expanded eligibility, particularly for higher-value homes.

 Safeguarding Non-Borrowing Spouses